|

 seen from the perspective of cotton.
 The author, a French

-journalists has travelled across the world in search of the
+journalists has traveled across the world in search of the

 cotton farmers and the cotton industry, aiming to explore how